dnsmith124/spotify-web-api-react/README.md

 Demo available here: [https://music.dnswebdev.com/](https://music.dnswebdev.com/)

 ## Project Status

-This project is currently in development.
+#### NOTE: This project uses Spotify's web api, and is currently in developer mode.
+This means that only users who have been manually added can properly authenticate.

-Users can authenticate with Spotify, then browse through their saved playlists.
+Approved users can authenticate with Spotify, then browse through their saved playlists.
 Playback can be controlled as well (play/pause/skip forward/skip back), and users can play songs from their saved playlists by clicking them.
+The app features both a dark and light mode, the design of which has been informed by Spotify's publicly available brand standards.

 ## Feature Roadmap

 - [x] User Authentication
 - [x] Display & Browse User's Saved Playlists
 - [x] Light/Dark Mode Toggle
-- [x] Playback
+- [x] Playback control
-- [ ] Display User's Saved Tracks
-- [ ] Homepage Features (Recommended playlists/albums, recent plays, etc.)
+- [x] Homepage Features (favorite artists and top tracks)
-- [ ] Playlist Editing/Creation/Deletion
-- [ ] Artist/Song/Playlist Search

 ## Project Screen Shot(s)